king-wiz/py-serv/README.md

 # py-serv
 The uncensored, no-rules server to use anywhere in the world.
 Download client.py to get started.

-CHANGELOG:
-v1.0.0:
-  Added TLS encryption to client.py and server.py Server is up and running.
-Will implement a static IP soon. v1.0.1:
-  Added Static IP addres to survive server reboot.
+Server is running, connect to it form port 500 to api.python-chat.com